-Online travel is the perfect way to explore the Colosseum, inside and out, with one of the many virtual tours available.
-Here are several of the best for you to take from home, free and paid virtual tours.
+Online travel is the perfect way to explore the Colosseum, inside and out, with one of the virtual tours available.

 4. Florence, Italy

 Florence is the capital of the Tuscany region and the birthplace of the Renaissance from the 14th century.
-It became the cultural centre of Europe, thus, there is much to see here.
-The Uffizi Gallery, the Brunelleschi Dome, the Ponte Vecchio, the Statue of David and much more.
-Enjoy free or paid tours, for a minimal cost, and feel like you’re really in Florence, Tuscany.
+It became the cultural centre of Europe, thus there is much to see here, such as the Uffizi Gallery, the Brunelleschi Dome, the Ponte Vecchio, the Statue of David and much more.

 5. Venice, Italy